edent/handshake-html5-vibrate-haptic-library/README.md

 # HandShake

-Handshake is a Haptic Effects Library which uses HTML5's Vibrate API.
+HandShake is a Haptic Effects Library which uses HTML5's Vibrate API.

 We encourage you to submit interesting and useful vibration patterns as pull requests.